GouravDutta-01/System_Design/LLD/OOP_Principles.md

 ### Constructor Chaining:

-    Constructor chaining in Java refers to the process of one constructor calling another constructor within the same class or in its superclass.
+  Constructor chaining in Java refers to the process of one constructor calling another constructor within the same class or in itssuperclass.
 This allows for reusing constructor code and avoiding redundancy in initialization tasks.

   ### Here's how constructor chaining works:

   1. **Using `this()` Keyword**:
   - Inside a constructor, the `this()` keyword is used to call another constructor of the same class.
   - This call must be the **first statement** in the constructor.

   2. **Using `super()` Keyword**:
   - Inside a constructor, the `super()` keyword is used to call a constructor of the superclass.
   - This call must also be the **first statement** in the constructor.

 ### Initialization Blocks: